-'Natchez' - This faster growing hybrid can get up to 25' tall and 15'+ wide with clear white flowers and fiery fall color and the most handsome cinnamon colored bark.
+White: Natchez - This fast-growing hybrid can get up to 25' tall and 15'+ wide with clear white flowers, fiery fall color, and the most handsome cinnamon colored bark.
 Enduring Summer White – a dwarf variety, just 4-5’ tall and wide.

 Pink: Tuskarora - Bright watermelon pink blossoms (see above) followed by orange-red fall color.
 20' tall and 12-15' wide.

 Lavender: Muskogee – 22-25’ tall and wide, lavender blue flowers and light gray bark.
 Zuni – lavender flowers, just 8-10’ tall and wide.
 Enduring Summer Lavender – a dwarf variety, 4-5’ tall and wide.